 The LABS project is an ongoing longitudinal study that follows participants over a five-year period.

-Participants commence as they enter adolescence at 12 years old and continue with the study until they enter adulthood at 17 years old.
+Participants commence when aged 12 to 15 years and continue with the study until they enter adulthood at 17 years old.

 Because the adolescent brain grows and changes quickly, during this period we need to monitor and track changes as they happen.
 Our world-first research uses brain imaging every four months to pinpoint possible biomarkers that could indicate future structural brain change.
 Using the brain imaging, over five years the LABS project will build a world-leading database on the brain during adolescence.
 This research will support the development of evidence-based interventions for youth mental health.